 RPA Solution Architect’s Handbook Book Description

-RPA solution architects play an important role in the automation journey and initiatives within the organization.
-However, the implementation process is quite complex and daunting at times.
-RPA Solution Architect’s Handbook is a playbook for solution architects looking to build well-designed and scalable RPA solutions.
+RPA solution architects play an important role in the organization’s automation journey and initiatives.
+However, the implementation process is quite complex and at times daunting.
+The RPA Solution Architect’s Handbook is a playbook for solution architects looking to build well-designed, scalable RPA solutions.

 You’ll begin by understanding the different roles, responsibilities, and interactions between cross-functional teams.
 Then, you’ll learn about the pillars of a good design: stability, maintainability, scalability, and resilience, helping you develop a process design document, solution design document, SIT/UAT scripts, and wireframes.
 You’ll also learn how to design reusable components for faster, cheaper, and better RPA implementation, and design and develop best practices for module decoupling, handling garbage collection, and exception handling.
 At the end of the book, you’ll explore the concepts of privacy, security, reporting automated processes, analytics, and taking preventive action to keep the bots healthy.